nats-io/nats-site/content/doc/writing_applications/secure_connection.md

 * User/Password
 * Token

-While the server can be configured to take either of these, we will use the command line in these examples to make things easy.
-See the server doc for more details on setting up that side.
+While the server can be configured to take either of these via the configuration file, we will use the command line in these examples to make things easy.
+See the server doc for more details on the configuration file format.

 For the user/password examples, start the server using: